This post may contain affiliate links. For more information, please read the full disclosure policy here.

 My Seattle budget travel guide features everything you need to know about saving money while exploring Seattle, including cheap things to do in Seattle and where to stay on a budget.

 When I first visited Seattle after Christmas last year, I actually felt a little bit of culture shock.
-It may have had something to do with the fact that I hopped on a bus that cost $18 from Vancouver and just 3.5 hours later I was in another country, another American state and a new city.
-Not something that will ever happen in Australia.
+It may have had something to do with the fact that I hopped on a bus that cost $18 from Vancouver and just 3.5 hours later I was in another country, another American state and a new city in the Pacific Northwest.
+This isn’t something that will ever happen in Australia.
 I visited by myself for a few days and stayed in the best hostel (in my opinion).
-I enjoyed my brief time in the city and here is how you can also successfully see Seattle on a budget.
+I enjoyed my brief time in the city, so I thought I’d share my Seattle budget travel guide.

 The Green Tortoise Hostel works with Seattle Free Walking Tours as the tour guide comes by the hostel every morning to pick up interested people and takes them to meet the rest of the group at the starting point.
 The company runs a Market Experience tour or Seattle 101, my choice.
 It takes you from the marketplace to Pioneer Square and down to the Waterfront, where you even get to stop by Ivar’s Seafood Restaurant for free samples of fries and clam chowder and lots of seagulls accompanying you.

 I enjoyed learning a little bit more about the city from a local.
 Seattle has a fascinating history as after the Great Fire wiped out the town in 1889 residents literally rebuilt the city on top of the remnants.
 Today you can take underground tours to see how Seattle used to be.
 At the end, you just tip your guide whatever you thought the tour was worth.

 I’ve heard the Seattle Public Library is an architectural masterpiece.
 Apparently, you can expect eight stories of viewpoints, colourful hallways and books, of course.